Amy Winehouse's last concert dress sells for €210,000 | DW | 08.11.2021

 She was slim and petite, had long legs and fit into the snuggest clothes.
-Her beehive hairdo and thick eyeliner were her trademarks.
+A beehive hairdo and thick eyeliner were her trademarks.

 Amy Winehouse sealed her spot in pop history with her soulful vocals and hits like "Rehab" and "Back to Black."

-Her meteoric rise and its pressures however took their toll on her — she became addicted to alcohol and drugs and suffered from bulimia.
+Her meteoric rise and its pressures, however, took their toll — she became addicted to alcohol and drugs and suffered from bulimia.

 On July 23, 2011, the five-time Grammy Award winner died of alcohol poisoning aged just 27.